communitiesuk/funding-service-design-frontend/README.md

 ### Create static files

-If your flask env is set to "development" then the static files will be built out automatically.
-If you would like to manually download the static files then run
+If you would like to manually download the static files and extract them then run

     python3 build.py